 In June 2016, IKEA, in conjunction with the Consumer Product Safety Commission (CPSC), issued a recall of 29 million of its dressers.
 One-fourth were from the Malm line as well as others that did not meet a voluntary furniture industry “tipping-over-performance standard.”.
 The company offered in-home installation of wall anchors, or to refund the purchase price of any recalled dresser that had been manufactured between June 2002 to June 2016.

-Every year, “dozens of deaths” are due to tipping over furniture pieces that are not properly anchored to the wall.
+Every year, “dozens of deaths” are due to furniture tipping over that are not properly anchored to the wall.
 This includes dressers, televisions and other heavy furniture.
 Additionally, more than 38,000 emergency room visits are for treatment of injuries incurred when a piece of unsecured furniture toppled over.

 There are four other deaths dating back to 1989 that were reported to the CPSC as involving toppling over IKEA dressers.
 The recent settlement only involved the two children who were killed in 2014 and the one killed in 2016.